Lack of motivation: common causes, related health conditions, and more

 But an imbalance in certain hormone levels can affect motivation.
 If your hormones are imbalanced, you may also feel tired or have trouble sleeping.
 Many people with hormone imbalances also report weight gain, hair loss, or a reduced sex drive.

 In both men and women, low testosterone can be a common culprit for diminished motivation.
-To easily check for low testosterone without the inconvenience of heading over to a lab, consider taking the Everlywell at-home Men’s Health Test or Women’s Health Test.
+To easily check for low testosterone without the inconvenience of heading over to a lab, consider taking the Everlywell at-home Men’s hormone test or Women’s Health Test.

 Emotional exhaustion or occupational burnout